top of page

 So:

-They are almost identical in how they work, but they are enforced by different regulators and apply to different groups of people.
+They are almost identical in how they work.
+However, they are enforced by different regulators and apply to different groups of people.

 Which One Applies To Your Business?